 If you’ve ever wanted to start a farm and make money doing it (or you’re in the process), a lot of big-picture thinking probably got you there.
-Big ideas are fine, but I’m here to tell you that making money by selling food at farmers markets is all about the little things.
+Big ideas are fine, but I’m here to tell you that making a living as a market farmer is all about the little things.

 1. Price Items Correctly

 Whatever you sell, it should be sold at a price that makes sense for what it cost to produce.

 It is tempting, especially in the face of customer complaints, to reduce the price as low as possible to get crops to move off your farmers market table.
 But doing that will only drive your income down.

 If something isn’t selling, make note of it.
 Look at how it’s displayed.
 Is it pretty?
 Is everyone else selling the same thing?

 Lowering the price is often not the answer.
 Sometimes it’s just the wrong crop at the wrong time.
 Also keep in mind that if no customers are complaining, you might not be charging enough.

 Speaking of “wrong crop at the wrong time,” all successful market farmers are a few weeks ahead of the competition on everything and don’t bother competing with the typical bounty in the summer.

 If you’re serious about making a living as a market farmer, this should be your goal, at least with a few crops.
 Trying to sell squash and even tomatoes in July and August is a futile chore, and the lowest price will win.

 Having these in spring, however, or even in the fall, might be the best way to get a decent price.